 Getting enough sleep — yes, we’re talking the full 8 hours — can help you stay safe before a long day in the snow or on the ice.
 Newer research shows that sleeping six hours or less can have negative effects on both how the body functions and how the brain develops.

 It can’t be understated how important it is to get enough sleep before winter sports.
 If you’re up for 18 to 24 hours straight you’ll be tired and lethargic, sure, but studies show that a lack of sleep actually has the same effect on the brain as drinking does.
 This increases your risk of injury.
 If you aren’t firing on all cylinders, you will be more susceptible to harm when doing your activity.

 Don’t forget these 5 winter sports safety tips this winter season:

 - Drink a lot of water and less alcohol

 - Wear the right safety equipment for your sport

 - Look into Performance Training for year-round strength and conditioning

 - Get at least 8 hours of sleep

 Common winter sports injuries include concussions, sprains, dislocations and fractures.
 There are even injuries aggravated by specific sports, like Skier’s thumb.
 Winter sports injuries can hinder an athlete’s ability to perform well or even cut the season short, but they can be preventable with proper precautions!
 Doing everything you can to minimize and prevent winter sports injuries will benefit your body for years to come.
-If you’re looking for more winter sports injury prevention tips or want to inquire about performance training, contact our team at Pursue PT today!
+If you’re looking for more winter sports injury prevention tips or want to inquire about performance training, contact our team at Pursue PT today for sports physical therapy!